afarooqui98/gem5_GUI/docs/user_guide.md

 - Visualization of simulation results, with comparison to other simulations
 - Parameterize objects to allow for running multiple simulations in parallel and comparing results / identifying optimal parameter values

-[[Bobby] Here, and in other parts of this document, you state users need to do this all through Github.
-Are we not going to upload this to Gerrit soon?
-If so, please update this documentation accordingly].
-We have did our best to address bugs during development and through user testing.
-If you encounter a bug, please let us know by an [issue](https://github.com/afarooqui98/gem5_GUI/issues), submitting a [pull request](https://github.com/afarooqui98/gem5_GUI/pulls), or contacting us or the gem5 team directly [[Bobby] How?].
-Please try to document the steps resulting in a fault, as well as including a screenshot of the terminal.